Ever wonder how to make the most of your South of Spain adventures? Well, then an Andalucia Road Trip could be

 ?
 Best known for having been the port from which Columbus sailed on his 2nd trip to the Americas, El Puerto de Santa Maria is a city on the outskirts of Cadiz.

-☾ Like we did on the 1st night in Malaga, this one resulted the perfect spot to spend the night.
+☾ Like we did on the 1st night in Malaga, this one resulted in the perfect spot to spend the night.
 Easy to reach at night, with plenty of free parking spots available and low rates.
 We paid €30 for a double room with breakfast included.

 Day 4: From Cadiz to Sevilla

 ?
 Ever since I visited Cadiz during that aforementioned 2008 trip with a couple of my girlfriends, I was drawn to go back to Cadiz.

-Situated on a narrow slice of land surrounded by the sea‚ Cádiz is a typical Andalusian city with a wealth of attractive vistas and well-preserved historical landmarks.
+Situated on a narrow slice of land surrounded by the sea‚ Cádiz is a typically Andalusian city with a wealth of attractive vistas and well-preserved historical landmarks.
 It is also the oldest continuously inhabited city in Spain and one of the oldest in western Europe.
 Here’s what you shouldn’t miss in Cadiz.

 ⚡ Its Old Town, within the remains of the city walls and mainly surrounded by the sea.

 ⚡ The cathedral square, its interiors and rooftop views from the bells tower.

 ⚡ The Castle of San Sebastián, a fortress at the end of La Caleta beach on a small island separated from the main city, another gem on this Andalucia trip.

 ?
 Now here’s a pretty town on your way North to Sevilla you should definitely check out.
 We tried to skip it as we were planning to meet some friends for dinner BUT Jerez definitely wanted us to stop and have a look.
 So fate made us have a flat tire on our way North and our insurance’s technical service took us to Jerez, where our tire was fixed in the blink of an eye.
 Next time, Jerez, you don’t have to try that hard!
 We will properly visit you.
 Promised.